Nimo

 Important points to keep in mind

-Oxidation = gain of oxygen atoms; reduction = loss of oxygen atoms.
+Oxidation = gain of oxygen; reduction = loss of oxygen.

-The substance that gains oxygen is oxidised; the substance that loses oxygen is reduced.
+The substance that gains oxygen is oxidised; the one that loses oxygen is reduced.

-Oxidising agent causes gain of oxygen in another substance and loses oxygen itself.
+An oxidising agent causes gain of oxygen and loses oxygen itself.

-Reducing agent causes loss of oxygen in another substance and gains oxygen itself.
+A reducing agent causes loss of oxygen and gains oxygen itself.

-Oxygen-definition applies only to reactions with oxygen atom transfer.
+Oxygen definition applies only to reactions with oxygen transfer.

 Built with v0